 "A teens rite of passage.
 A wilderness journey to adulthood.
 Last year I ran across some research that discussed the history of rite of passage into manhood for boys.
 Recalling my experience of growing up in the 70's and 80's, I felt an "aha" while reading about the history of male maturing.

 Rite of Passage for Teens

-For thousands of years, growing up for boys had involved rituals to help them gain self-confidence by having to face challenges that allowed them to recognize their need to increase their level of responsibility and feel proud of their growth.
-Where they obtained true grit.
+For thousands of years, growing up for boys involved rituals to help them gain self-confidence by having to face challenges that allowed them to recognize their need to increase their level of responsibility and feel proud of their growth-where they obtained true grit.
 As a twentieth-century American male, I had missed this opportunity.

 Teen adventure survival camp

 I decided that I wanted something different from my rocky, awkward growth for my two boys, so I began researching teen adventure survival camps.
 I was looking for something that would give them a dose of reality but be fun.
 Something that could build a sense of pride in their ability to survive and thrive.

 Something that could help them realize that they were on the trail to becoming young men and needed guidance and understanding on this difficult path to manhood.
 My research led me to Lifesong Wilderness Adventures and Mark Wienert.

 Rite of passage outdoors program for teenagers